steadybit/docs-public/install-and-configure/install-outpost-agent-preview/install-on-linux-hosts.md

 ### Configure HTTP Proxy Server

 The Steadybit Outpost Agent uses HTTP and websockets to communicate with the platform and to download updates.
-To simplify the agent deployment, you should consider allowing direct communication to our platform.
+To simplify the agent deployment, consider allowing direct communication to our platform.

 If you require a single entry into and out of your network, you can configure the agent to use a proxy: